Mega-Blaster-Code/Mega_Script-Interpreter/README.md

 ### JumpTo
 - **jumpto**:
-  - Jump to a specific line using the `goto` keyword.
+  - Jump to a specific line using the `jumpto` keyword.
   - `!jumpto=line` - Jumps to the specified line.

 ### Printing